techietristan/vg_imd_config/readme.md

     > python3 --version
     Python 3.12.7

-If not, download it from the the official [Python Releases for Windows](https://www.python.org/downloads/windows/) page.
+If not, download it from the the official [Python Releases for Windows](https://www.python.org/downloads/windows/) page or install it using winget:

+    winget install -e --id Python.Python.3.0

 Confirm that you have pip3 installed: